V-R-7/Shell-scripting-notes/variables/variables-bash.md

 ```
 ## Environmental variables

-The built in variables are termed as environmental variables,
+The built-in variables are termed environmental variables,
-these are part of the environment and are accessible to processes:
+these are part of the environment and are accessible to processes.

+Let's see some of the common Environmental variables.

-- SHELL  - specifies the user's default shell (Example : /bin/bash)
+- SHELL  - specifies the user's default shell (Example: /bin/bash)
-- PWD    - represents the current working directory (Example : /root)
+- PWD    - represents the current working directory (Example: /root)
 - PATH   - to view the current directory which is searched for executable programs
 - USER   - indicates the current username
 - LOGNAME  - indicates the current username